 Some have suggested that Peleg’s father, Eber, gave him his name at birth and that it was a prophetic act, since he didn’t know that God would divide the land during his son’s life.
 It’s also possible that Eber’s son had his name changed to Peleg later in his life.

 It is an interesting thought that Peleg may have opposed Nimrod and joined Noah in preaching against the city.
-Then, when God responded with his judgment, Noah renamed his fellow preacher Peleg to remember how God acted.
-Didn’t Moses rename Joshua before he sent him and the other eleven to spy out the land of Canaan (Num 13:16)?
+Then, when God responded with His judgment, Noah renamed his fellow preacher Peleg to remember how God acted.
+Didn’t Moses rename Joshua before he sent him and the other eleven to spy out the land of Canaan (Numbers 13:16)?

 9. Noah saw God’s grace toward the rebellious